MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 - [Constraints](#constraints) on the component-level, which are the number of logical cycles and the number of T factory copies.
 - [Distillation units](#distillation-units) to specify T factories distillation algorithms.

-> [!NOTE]
-> In addition to the target parameters, if the quantum program contains arguments the Resource Estimator can take operation arguments as input.
-For more information, see [Get the most out of the Azure Quantum Resource Estimator](xref:microsoft.quantum.work-with-resource-estimator#how-to-run-multiple-configurations-as-a-single-job).

 ## Physical qubit parameters

 When the Resource Estimator models the physical qubit assumptions, it uses two different physical instruction sets to operate the qubits.
 The physical instruction set can be either *gate-based* or *Majorana*.
 A gate-based instruction set provides single-qubit measurement, single-qubit gates (including T gates), and two-qubit gates.
 A Majorana instruction set provides a physical T gate, single-qubit measurement and two-qubit joint measurement operations.